jmamma/MegaCommand_Design/README.md

 ## Description:

-The MegaCommand is an open-source MIDI controller is designed to run the MCL firmware for use with the Elektron Machinedrum.
+The MegaCommand is an open-source MIDI controller that runs the MCL firmware for use with the Elektron Machinedrum.
 It is is based around the Arduino Mega 2560.

 The printed cicuit board is a through-hole design (no SMD soldering skills required).